Skip to main content

 Postscript: and...the rest of the story.

 It's surprising how calm I was as I was sliding sideways, looking rightward to see nothing but an oval "TIFFIN" nose badge glaring at me through the right window.
-At that point I knew there was nothing I could do to affect the trajectory of our combined 25,000 pounds so I simply slapped it into neutral and took my feet off the brakes and "enjoyed" the ride...wondering if I was gonna get flipped.
+At that point I knew there was nothing I could do to affect the trajectory of our combined some 45,000 pounds so I simply slapped it into neutral and took my feet off the brakes and "enjoyed" the ride...wondering if I was gonna get flipped.

 About halfway through the slide I hear a "DING!" from the dash and look down to see the warning "ADD WASHER FLUID"...no prob, GTI, I'll take care of that at my first opportunity...